Frank Warnock Financial Sector Development

 Faculty Directory | Darden Home

 Burger, J., and F. Warnock, 2006.
 Local Currency Bond Markets.
 IMF Staff Papers 53: 115-132.
-Featured in the IFC Sustainable Investor and Interest Bearing Notes.

 Burger, J., F. Warnock, and V. Warnock, 2008.
 Ingredients of a Well-Functioning Capital Market.
 Korea's Economy 24: 31-38.